-- an iterative annual forward-looking business planning process with cross departmental involvement; - evaluation and approval of the annual business plan by the Group and LICL Board of Directors; - regular monitoring of actual versus planned results; - periodic review and re-forecasting as market conditions change; - responding to current events such as the COVID-19 pandemic and the impact on the business; and - evaluation of climate change and the potential long-term implications/considerations for the business.
+- an iterative annual forward-looking business planning process with cross departmental involvement; - evaluation and approval of the annual business plan by the Group and LICL Board of Directors; - regular monitoring of actual versus planned results; - periodic review and re-forecasting as market conditions change; and - evaluation of climate change and the potential short, medium and long-term implications/considerations for the business.

-The forward looking business planning process covers a three year period from 2021 to 2023 and applies a number of sensitivity, stress and scenario tests.
-These tests include consideration of COVID-19 pandemic and climate change risks.
+The forward looking business planning process covers a three year period from 2023 to 2025 and applies a number of sensitivity, stress and scenario tests.
+These tests include consideration of climate change risks.
 The sensitivity and stress testing identified that even under the more extreme stress scenarios the Group had more than adequate liquidity and solvency headroom.